usdot-jpo-ode/ode-output-validator-library/README.md

   - Value: ISO timestamp: `LatestTime = 2018-12-03T00:00:00.000Z`
   - Note: For more information on how to write parsable timestamps, see [dateutil.parser.parse()](https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.parse).
 - `Alt` \[_optional_\]
-  - Summary: Used with decimal types to specify an alternate value that might exist if there is not a decimal value
+  - Summary: Used with decimal and timestamp types to specify an alternate value that might exist if there is not a decimal value
   - Value: A string such as `Alt = NA` or `Alt = null`